Gorganism/cipherer/README.md

 # cipherer
+~~Doing this for a class.~~
-Doing this for a class.
+Did this for a class.
+It's been graded now, so I've made this public.